 IBM Internship Salary

-According to reports by current and former interns on Glassdoor, a typical IBM internship pays about $57,133 per year.
+According to reports by current and former interns on Glassdoor, a typical IBM internship salary is about $66,233 per year.
 This figure also takes into account bonuses and other forms of compensation.

 All apprenticeships at IBM are about learning new skills.
 These apprenticeships give opportunities to people from all backgrounds, including blue-collar professionals who might not have advanced degrees, to work in positions requiring technical skills.